The Waking Up Courage Assembly

 - for middle and high schools: up to 3 assemblies per day, each lasting 45 - 60 minutes, for up to 250 students per assembly

-- for K - 6: up to 4 assemblies per day, each lasting 30 - 40 minutes, for up to 125 students per assembly
+- for K - 6: up to 4 assemblies per day, each lasting 30 - 60 minutes (depending on grade level), for up to 125 students per assembly

 Our highly-skilled presenters use proven age-appropriate techniques, including music, video and audience participation, to engage students in a self-discovery process that: